tamikamqhum/Sanrio_Ranking/README.md

 # The Sanrio Index

-**The Sanrio Index** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
-The tool supports multiple data formats and provides an intuitive interface for both novice and expert data scientists.
+**The Sanrio Index** is a comprehensive data analysis tool designed to explore, analyse and visualise the popularity trends of Sanrio characters over time.
+By leveraging rich datasets and interactive dashboards, this project aims to uncover key insights that inform business strategies, marketing decisions and brand evolution for Sanrio

 # ![Sanrio Characters](https://shoplineimg.com/5cc813ba527c4b0001a31e32/674e6a94d11b16000ae62529/1080x.webp?source_format=jpg)

 ## Dataset Content
 The dataset **SanrioRank** comprises information about the rankings of various Sanrio characters over the years.
-This dataset consists of 410 rows and 10 columns.
-Each row in the dataset represents a character's ranking in a specific year, and the columns provide additional context about the character's performance and background.
+It includes 410 rows and 10 columns, each representing a character's ranking and performance details.

-The dataset includes the following columns:
+**Columns:**

 1. **Year:** The year when the ranking was recorded.